exitus1/Video-Scripts/proposal.md

 ## What?

 The purpose of this proposal is to continue a budget for work involving the creation and administration of video content as well as general video editing support for the Decred project over the next 6 months.

 ## Why?

 Video content is arguably the most popular form of media today.
 Having a presence on platforms like YouTube, Bitchute, and even Twitter is paramount to promoting the project and helping spread awareness and educating new users.
+Utitilzing YouTube is a powerful way to show off the project's updates, progress, and bring in new users.

 ## What Kind Of Work Is Involved in This Proposal?